By: Marilyn L. Davis

 - Distorting circumstances to get a better response from others

 However, not all of your patterns are necessarily self-defeating.
-For instance, if each time someone does something nice for you and you acknowledge this with a, “Thank you”, that pattern of being courteous is one you should keep.
+If you say, “Thank you”, when someone does something nice for you, that’s a good pattern of being courteous.
+You should keep that one!

 What Are The Possible Origins Of These Patterns?